knkrn5/Programming-Concepts/oops/oops.md

 > ## **Constructor**

 - A constructor is a special method used to **initialize objects** when you use new.
-It serves as the **initialization mechanism** for objects, **setting up their initial state/values** for instance variables and preparing them for use
+It serves as the **initialization mechanism** for objects, **setting up their initial state/values** for instance variables and preparing them for use, so therefore the **structure of the instance/ object will completly depend on how we have setup the constructor of the class**
 - **_Constructors have the same name as the class they belong to._** They **don't have a return type**, not even void, because they **implicitly return the newly created object**

 ### **Types of Constructor: -**